How Nutritional Assessments Help Treatment

 There is no exact answer to how many calories one should consume every day.
 This number will depend on height, weight, and daily activity level.
-Generally, adult women should eat between 1,600 to 2,400 calories a day, and adult men should eat between 2,000 and 3,000 calories per day (lower end for sedentary individuals and higher end for very active individuals).4 If an individual needs to gain weight to maintain a healthy weight, they should increase their calorie intake.
-If they need to lose weight to maintain a healthy weight, they need to increase daily activity and decrease daily calorie intake.
+Generally, adult women should eat between 1,600 to 2,400 calories a day, and adult men should eat between 2,000 and 3,000 calories per day (lower end for sedentary individuals and higher end for very active individuals).
+If an individual needs to gain weight to maintain a healthy weight, they should increase their calorie intake.
+If they need to lose weight to maintain a healthy weight, they need to increase their daily activity levels and decrease their daily calorie intake.
 One should not engage in large amounts of weight loss or weight gain without speaking to a doctor or nutritionist first.

 How Effective is Nutritional Guidance?

-While we have all heard someone talk about nutrition at some point in our lives, whether that was a parent, teacher, or a healthcare professional.
+While we have all heard someone talk about nutrition at some point in our lives, whether that was a parent, teacher, or healthcare professional.
 With the amount of processed food on the shelves, it is no surprise that it is challenging to stick to the guidelines.